COMP1511UNSW/dcc/README.md

 are likely to find zero in uninitialized local variables.
 This often results in apparently correct behaviour from a invalid program with uninitialized local variables.

-dcc embeds code in the binary which initializes the first few megabytes of the stack to 0xbe (see `clear-stack` in [main_wrapper.c].
+dcc embeds code in the binary which initializes the first few megabytes of the stack to 0xbe (see `clear-stack` in [dcc_util.c].

-For valgrind dcc uses its malloc-fill and --free-fill options to achieve the same result (see main_wrapper.c).
+For valgrind dcc uses its malloc-fill and --free-fill options to achieve the same result see [dcc_util.c].
 AddressSanitizer & MemorySanitizer use a malloc which does this by default.

 When printing variable values, dcc prints ints, doubles & pointers consisting of 0xbe bytes as "<uninitialized>".